-Conversation analysis.
-What is it and when should I use it?
+Conversation analysis: What is it and when should I use it?

 Conversation Analysis is used to understand the meanings of real language and how people really speak.

+There are many aspects of human conversation which can provide fertile ground for closer study.
 We use 'ums' and 'ers', verbal fillers, (‘y’know’, ‘so’, and ‘like’), and encouragers (‘uhuh’, ‘mmm’).
 We also interrupt, talk over the other, fail to finish sentences, finish a sentence for the other, pause and use intonation in our speech to communicate.
 It can seem random and disorderly.
 But the fact that we can largely comprehend each other suggests that there is an order to this seeming randomness.

-When I first came across Conversation Analysis (CA), in John Heritage’s Garfinkel and Ethnomethodology1, its detail and specificity appealed to my scientist brain.
+When I first came across Conversation Analysis (CA), in John Heritage’s Garfinkel and Ethnomethodology (1984), its detail and specificity appealed to my scientist brain.
 And as a qualitative researcher the appeal of grasping the detail of individual words and phrases also appealed, along with apparent script-like talk (being influenced by the likes of Erving Goffman).
 But I wasn’t entirely grasping the point of what Conversation Analysis is for.

-So, what is Conversation Analysis?
+So, what is conversation analysis?

-What’s amazing about that call is that it doesn’t take long – a couple of turns – for the 911 dispatcher to realise that ‘I’d like a pizza for delivery’, means ‘Please send the police because someone is threatening my life in my home’ .
+"What’s amazing about that call is that it doesn’t take long – a couple of turns – for the 911 dispatcher to realise that ‘I’d like a pizza for delivery’, means ‘Please send the police because someone is threatening my life in my home’ ."
+(If Data Could Talk: What is Conversation Analysis and Why is it Important?
+18:22-18373)

 There is a lot to say about this example, especially around the increasing use of AI in seemingly scripted human interactions, and its limitations.
 However to keep within the scope of the blog, Conversation Analysis would be used to study the sequential positioning of words and their meaning with and across an interaction.
 The caller has used her knowledge of two seemingly very different scripts to convey necessary information (her location) and her meaning (I need assistance).
 The emergency services dispatcher has used their knowledge of an alternative script (ordering pizza) to enable the caller to use specific individual words (yes/no) that do not disrupt her Pizza ordering script, whilst retaining the meanings required of an emergency call script.

 These examples illustrate another common focus of CA studies; the examination of power within interactions.
 For example, in the board room you might call it the power-play of individuals attempting to assert dominance or display co-operation, regardless of the quality of the substance of the ideas and suggestions under discussion.
 In classroom settings, control, dominance, and resistance might be examined in relation to gender.
-In health, the purpose can be to examine normative power structures, such as the expectation of compliance of the non-powerful, with the wishes of the powerful e.g. that a patient is expected to take their medication in the way that the pharmacist has told them to, or they will comply with a weight-loss programme because the GP has outlined why it is important and a way to achieve it4.
+In health, the purpose can be to examine normative power structures, such as the expectation of compliance of the non-powerful, with the wishes of the powerful e.g. that a patient is expected to take their medication in the way that the pharmacist has told them to, or they will comply with a weight-loss programme because the GP has outlined why it is important and a way to achieve it (Albury et al., 2022).
 CA can help uncover or develop facilitative interaction patterns which can be applied in the training of health professionals, and potentially address perceptions of power imbalances, or at least not make matters worse5.

 The position of the researcher in the gathering of data is at a more objective position than much qualitative research.
 You are highly unlikely to be gathering the data through interviewing people yourself.
 You will be examining audio recordings of the interactions of others in real settings.
 You may be an observer, or be given access to recordings made by others in real encounters.
 Any encounter that you examine will not have been set-up for the purpose of research; it will be an end in itself, with no account taken of the research needs.
 E.g. a meeting that you are allow access to and permission to record for research purposes, or recordings that you have been given access and permission to analyse.
 You are objectively positioned in the data.
 That said, CA maintains its qualitative heritage, as the reflexive examination of subjective positioning of the researcher in the analysis of the data is expected.